Parallel Civil Litigation: The UK Perspective

 34.5 Securities litigation

-FSMA sets out the framework for financial services regulation in England and Wales.
-Section 90 of FSMA imposes liability on issuers and other specified persons (such as the directors of a corporate issuer) where untrue or misleading statements are made in listing particulars or a prospectus relating to certain securities, or where required information is omitted from such documents (or supplementary documents are not published when required), and loss is suffered by investors in respect of those securities as a result.
+Section 90 of FSMA makes persons (listed companies (issuers) and individuals within issuers) who are responsible for listing particulars or prospectuses liable to pay compensation for any untrue or misleading statement in the particulars, and for certain omissions from the particulars, to any person who has acquired securities to which the particulars relate and has suffered loss as a result of the statement or omission.
 A number of exemptions from such liability are set out in Schedule 10 of FSMA (for instance, where the defendant reasonably believed that the particular statement was true and not misleading, and continued in this belief until the relevant securities were acquired).
-Section 90A of FSMA applies to broader categories of published information relating to securities, making an issuer liable to pay compensation to investors who suffer loss in respect of those securities as a result of a misleading statement or dishonest omission in that information, or a dishonest delay in publishing information (although liability under section 90A is in some respects more restricted than under section 90 – for instance, the standard of fault under section 90A is higher, and it is necessary to show reliance).
-In addition, section 138D of FSMA provides a right of action before the courts for private persons who suffer loss as a result of a contravention by an authorised person of certain chapters of the FCA Handbook.
-Rules made by the Prudential Regulation Authority may also provide that private parties have a similar right of action.
-Further, a number of other provisions in FSMA (for example, sections 26, 27 and 30) can render agreements or transactions unenforceable, and give rights to recover money (or other property) and to obtain compensation, where the circumstances in which those agreements or transactions were entered into contravene certain rules in FSMA (for instance, if necessary authorisation from the FCA has not been obtained).
+Section 90A of FSMA applies more broadly to other categories of published information relating to securities, making an issuer liable to pay compensation to investors who suffer loss in respect of those securities as a result of a misleading statement or dishonest omission in that information, or a dishonest delay in publishing information (although liability under section 90A is in some respects more restricted than under section 90 – for instance, the standard of fault under section 90A is higher, and it is necessary to show reliance).33 There is an increasing tendency for these cases to follow when there has been a significant investigation issue ostensibly linked to a fall in the share price and deferred prosecution agreement (DPA).
+In the financial services sector, private persons who suffer loss (such as purchasers of insurance products or investments) as a result of a breach by an authorised financial services firm of certain FCA rules can bring a claim for civil damages under section 138D of FSMA.
+The FCA determines which of its rules give rise to this cause of action, and this is set out in each chapter of the FCA Handbook.
+There has been some debate in the public domain about whether the UK government should create a new civil duty of care owed by financial services firms to consumers who could bring private claims in a broader range of scenarios.
+To date, the FCA has rejected that approach in favour of a proposal to create a new regulatory principle for consumer protection.
+There has also been discussion of extending section 138D to include claims for breaches of the FCA’s Principles for Businesses.
+In its most recent consultation document, at the time of writing, the FCA is consulting only on whether to extend section 138D to include the proposed Consumer Principle.34 The PRA also has the power under section 138D to provide that certain of its rules are subject to a similar right of action by private persons.
+Further, a number of other provisions in FSMA (for example, sections 26, 27 and 30) can render agreements or transactions unenforceable, and give rights to recover money or other property and to obtain compensation, where the circumstances in which those agreements or transactions were entered into contravene certain rules in FSMA, for instance, if necessary authorisation from the FCA has not been obtained.

-Aggrieved investors may also have other options, in addition to reliance on FSMA.
+Aggrieved investors may be able to bring other civil actions against financial services firms, in addition to claims under FSMA.
 Misrepresentation claims pursuant to section 2(1) of the Misrepresentation Act 1967 may be available to investors in circumstances where the investor enters into a contract in reliance on a misrepresentation made to them by another party to the contract, which causes loss, and where the representor did not have a reasonable belief at the time the contract was made that the facts represented were true.
 Investors may also be able to bring a negligent misstatement claim (in circumstances where a duty of care is owed to the investor, that duty has been breached and that breach causes the investor to suffer recoverable loss), or a claim based on the tort of deceit (which requires, among other things, proof that the defendant knowingly or recklessly made a false representation).

 34.6 Other private litigation

-Conduct which is illegal or contrary to public policy (and which may well be the subject of an investigation) may ‘taint’ contracts entered into by a company.
+Conduct that is illegal or contrary to public policy (and that may well be the subject of an investigation) may ‘taint’ contracts entered into by a company.

 - the underlying purpose of the prohibition that has been transgressed, and whether that purpose would be enhanced by denial of the claim;